Jdyn/academus-ios/Pods/Target Support Files/Pods-AcademusWidget/Pods-AcademusWidget-acknowledgements.markdown

       same "printed page" as the copyright notice for easier identification within third-party archives.

-   Copyright 2016 Daniel Cohen Gindi &amp; Philipp Jahoda
+   Copyright 2016 Daniel Cohen Gindi & Philipp Jahoda

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.